Fat Cats

 Diet:

 Discuss your cat’s dietary needs with your veterinarian, especially if overweight.
-It may not be advisable to simply cut down on the amount kitty eats.
-Obese cats, in particular, can develop a fatty liver if deprived of too many calories too quickly.
+Since obese cats, in particular, can develop a fatty liver if deprived of too many calories too quickly, it may not be advisable to simply cut down on the amount fed each day.
 Fatty liver, also known as hepatic lipidosis, is quite often fatal if not caught and treated early.

-Try switching to a lower calorie cat food.
+If your vet recommends it, you might try switching to a lower calorie cat food, but be careful to choose a high quality food that has a high protein content.
+Many low-cost, grocery store brands are primarily grain-based and may not be the best "diet food" for a cat.
 Make the switch gradually, by adding a little of the new food at first, replacing more and more of the old food with it, until it is completely replaced.
 Then begin cutting down on the portions, if necessary.
-This process can take about a week, or several for especially picky eaters.
-And if you're giving him table scraps as treats, stop it.
+This process can take about a week, or several if your cat does not like the new food.
+Important: If you're giving them table scraps as treats, stop it.
+In fact, treats may be stopped entirely.
+Give your cat more attention as a treat instead.

 Exercise: